IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Architecture/README.md

 ![Cloud Pak Architecture](img/03-cloud-pak-stack.png)

-The Cloud Pak for Integration services that we will be use are:
+The Cloud Pak for Integration services that we will be used are:

 ### IBM App Connect Enterprise